rackerlabs/technical-blog/_posts/2016-01-12-Provision-Azure-SQL-for-Sitecore.md

 FirewallRuleName  : AllowAllAzureIPs
 ```

 You can see we added my public ip (removed the real ip for privacy) to connect in remotely via management studio and allowed Azure instances to talk to my Azure SQL Server.
-With those rules in place, we can now tell Azure to read from my Azure storage container and restore the bacpac files.
-Before Azure can start the import, we need to create an Azure sql database server context and grab our storage container we created above.
+With those rules in place, we can now tell Azure to read from my Azure storage container and to restore the bacpac files.
+Before Azure can start the import, we need to create an Azure sql database server context and to grab our storage container we created above.

 ```sh
 PS C:\Users\jrudley> $ServerNameFQDN = $sqlServerName + '.database.windows.net'